jrs-innovation-center/CODEcampAS/6-journal/list.md

 By creating a generic append function, we can reduce the listItem function into a clearly nested set of functions that are declarative.

+Save the code in a file named `append.j`.

+---

-When an items is added, I want to list the item by appending the new article to the articles section.
+When an item is added, we want to list the item by appending the new article to the articles section.
 The article has a header and a h3 for the title as well as a div for the body.

 ```
 function listItem (chg) {